benbalter/benbalter.github.com/_posts/2011-04-04-when-all-you-have-is-a-pair-of-bolt-cutters.md

 ---
-author: Ben Balter
-title: |
-  When all you have is a pair of bolt cutters...
+title: When all you have is a pair of bolt cutters...
 description: "A workflow management and version control system building on WordPress's existing core competencies.
 By treating documents as a custom post type, users can leverage the power of WordPress's extensive attachment, revision, taxonomy, and URL rewriting functionalities. "
-layout: post
-categories:
-  - Technology
-tags:
-  - code
-  - document management
-  - google
-  - gsoc
-  - open source
-  - plugin
-  - wordpress
-post_format: []
 ---

 [![Golden Hammer](http://imgs.xkcd.com/comics/golden_hammer.png){: .aligncenter}](http://xkcd.com/801/)